nasa-petal/nasa_petal_snorkel/README.md

 ## create_labeling_functions.py
 Create keyword labeling functions (lfs) for every rule in ```biomimicry_function_rules.csv```

+## petal_snorkel_train_Alex.py
+Trains snorkel on small subset of golden json papers and returns a prediction of each label.

-## petal_snorkel.py
+## petal_snorkel_train_golden.py
-Trains the snorkel model and returns a prediction of each label.
+Trains snorkel on golden json papers and returns a prediction of each label.

 # More Information
  * [Snorkel Flow](https://snorkel.ai/)